 Xist is responsible for the inactivation of the X-chromosome, whereas Tsix prevents it.
 X-inactivation is a random process that occurs during embryo development.

 Lyon’s hypothesis states the following postulates:

 - In female mammals, one of the two X-chromosomes in the somatic cell is inactive.

 - The inactivation of the X-chromosome is random.

 - The inactive X chromosome remains inactivated in all the generations of the cell.

 What is the function of the Barr Body?

 The female possesses two X chromosomes compared to one X chromosome in males.
 Hence, to regulate the number of gene products of genes present on the X chromosome, one of the X-chromosomes becomes inactive in females.

 X-Inactivation Example and Barr Body

-If a female cat has black and tan colour alleles on the X chromosome, it inactivates its two Xs during the embryonic development.
+If a female cat has black and tan colour alleles on the X chromosome, it inactivates its two Xs during embryonic development.
 This results in a tortoiseshell coat pattern containing alternate patches of black and tan fur.
-The black patches are obtained from the X-chromosome with active black allele, whereas, the tan patches are obtained from X-chromosome with an active tan allele.
+The black patches are obtained from the X-chromosome with an active black allele, whereas, the tan patches are obtained from the X-chromosome with an active tan allele.